FADO: Feedback-Aware Double COntrolling Network for Emotional Support Conversation: Introduction

-During the emotional support scenery, researches \cite{hill1999helping,DBLP:conf/acl/LiuZDSLYJH20,DBLP:conf/acl/TuLC0W022} have shown the great significance for dialog agents to select a proper supportive strategy, which guides the response generation and thus comforts the help-seekers' emotion.
-However, there are some issues in the strategy selection and supportive response generation.
-Firstly, as shown in Fig. \ref{fig:exam} (a), mainstream studies \cite{DBLP:conf/acl/LiuZDSLYJH20,DBLP:conf/acl/TuLC0W022} simply leverage the dialog history to select a strategy and optimize it with the ground truth, ignoring the dual-level feedback of the help-seeker (as shown in red in Fig. \ref{fig:exam} (b)), which leads to the wrong and user-irrelevant (inability to understand the user's feelings) strategy prediction.
-For example, if the help-seeker expresses positive feedback on the selected strategy, it can be given priority, otherwise less attention should be paid \cite{scott2000understanding}.
-Secondly, current supportive response generation methods only integrate the context-to-strategy flow, while ignoring the strategy-to-context flow (as shown in orange in Fig. \ref{fig:exam} (b)).
-Specifically, the system not only needs to consider the influence of the dialog history on the strategy, but also relies on the representation of the strategy to focus on the strategy-related context for generating the strategy-constrain response.
-Therefore, 1) how to leverage the dual-level feedback of the help-seeker for scheduling the strategy and 2) how to model the strategy-to-context flow for generating strategy-constrain response are two challenges in this paper.
+As for the emotional support scenery, studies \cite{hill1999helping,DBLP:conf/acl/LiuZDSLYJH20,DBLP:conf/acl/TuLC0W022} have shown that it is significant for dialog agents to select an appropriate supportive strategy that can guide response generation and comfort the help-seeker's emotion.
+However, there are some issues with strategy selection and supportive response generation.
+Firstly, as shown in Fig. \ref{fig:exam} (a), most studies \cite{DBLP:conf/acl/LiuZDSLYJH20,DBLP:conf/acl/TuLC0W022} simply leverage the dialog history to select a strategy and optimize it with the ground truth. {{For example, the work \cite{DBLP:conf/acl/TuLC0W022} predicts the strategy distribution based on the encoded context representation}}.
+However, it ignores the dual-level feedback of the help-seeker (as shown in red in Fig. \ref{fig:exam} (b)), {{thus leading}} to wrong and user-irrelevant strategy prediction (inability to understand the user's feelings). {Specifically, the dialog system should give priority to the strategies that consider help-seekers' positive feedback} \cite{scott2000understanding}. {{This paper focuses on two aspects of feedback: turn-level feedback (the user's feeling during turns) and conversation-level feedback (the user's feeling after the conversation).}} Secondly, current methods only integrate the context-to-strategy flow but ignore the strategy-to-context flow (as shown in orange in Fig. \ref{fig:exam} (b)) { in the encoding phase}.
+Specifically, the system not only needs to consider the influence of the dialog history on the strategy but also relies on the representation of the strategy to focus on the strategy-related context { in the encoding phase} to generate strategy-constrained responses.
+Therefore, this paper mainly addresses two challenges: 1) leveraging the dual-level feedback of the help-seeker to schedule the strategy, and 2) modeling the strategy-to-context flow.